pran-7-5/eco_style/README.md

 My issues with the book origin of species
 ________________________________________________
 Natural Selection = well book says survival of the fittest, the problem with this argument is that the other species still exists.
-So I will say it is not in the power of the fittest, the fittest wont wipe out the others like hitler and the USA(hiro, nagasa).
+So I will say it is not in the power of the fittest, the fittest wont wipe out the others like hitler and the USA(Hiro, Nagasa).
 Like if an asteroid hits, and every creature dies(well you don't know about few of these, they are expert survivors, but let's consider the worst case scenario) so they will come again, the process will repeat, as I said the water is the most important thing for life.

 Transitional Fossils = This theory has problems because again let me tell you that nothing has changed except you wearing adidas shoes.